 – Jeff Guinn, author of the New York Times bestseller The Last Gunfight: The Real Story of the Shootout at the O.K.
 Corral—and How It Changed the American West

-“Leerhsen refuses to buy into the Hollywood hype and instead offers the true tale of Butch Cassidy, which turns out to be more fascinating and fun than the myths.
-This book reveals that Butch lived a full American West life before and during his time with the Sundance Kid.”
+“Leerhsen refuses to buy into the Hollywood hype and instead offers the true tale of Butch Cassidy, which turns out to be more fascinating and fun than the myths.”

 – Tom Clavin, bestselling author of Tombstone

 "A lyrical and deeply researched portrait of Wild West outlaw Butch Cassidy."

 – Publishers Weekly